eventflow/Documentation/Documentation/GettingStarted.rst

 ---------

 Now we'll take a look at the ``ExampleAggregate``.
-It is rather simple as the only thing it can do, is apply the magic number once.
+It is rather simple as the only thing it can do is apply the magic number once.

 .. literalinclude:: ../Source/EventFlow.Documentation/GettingStarted/ExampleAggregate.cs
   :linenos: